Henry Rollins

 Henry Lawrence Garfield (born February 13, 1961), known professionally as Henry Rollins, is an American singer, writer, spoken word artist, actor, comedian, and presenter.
 After performing in the short-lived hardcore punk band State of Alert in 1980, Rollins fronted the California hardcore band Black Flag from 1981 to 1986.
 Following the band's breakup, he established the record label and publishing company 2.13.61 to release his spoken word albums, and formed the Rollins Band, which toured with a number of lineups from 1987 to 2003 and in 2006.

 Rollins has hosted numerous radio shows, such as Harmony in My Head on Indie 103, and television shows such as The Henry Rollins Show and 120 Minutes.
 He had recurring dramatic roles in the second season of Sons of Anarchy as A.J.
-Weston, in the final 2 seasons of the animated series The Legend of Korra as Zaheer, and has also had roles in several films.
+Weston, in the final two seasons of the animated series The Legend of Korra as Zaheer, and has also had roles in several films.
 He has campaigned for various political causes in the United States, including the promotion of gay rights, World Hunger Relief, the West Memphis Three, and an end to all war.
 He currently hosts a weekly radio show on KCRW, is a regular columnist for Rolling Stone Australia, and was a regular columnist for LA Weekly.

 Early life

 Rollins was born Henry Lawrence Garfield in Washington, D.C., on February 13, 1961, the only child of Iris and Paul Garfield.
 His mother is of Irish descent, and his father was from a Jewish family.
-Rollins's paternal great-grandfather, Henach Luban, fled to the U.S. from Rēzekne, Latvia, (then part of the Russian Empire) and changed his first name to Henry.
+Rollins's paternal great-grandfather, Henach Luban, fled to the U.S. from Rēzekne, Latvia (then part of the Russian Empire), and changed his first name to Henry.
 When Rollins was three years old, his parents divorced and he was raised by his mother in the Washington neighborhood of Glover Park.
 As a child and teenager, Rollins was sexually assaulted, and he suffered from depression and low self-esteem.
 In fourth grade, he was diagnosed with hyperactivity and was prescribed Ritalin for several years to focus during school.

 Rollins attended The Bullis School, then an all-male preparatory school in Potomac, Maryland.
 According to Rollins, the school helped him to develop a sense of discipline and a strong work ethic.
 It was at Bullis that he began writing.
 After high school, he attended American University in Washington for one semester, but dropped out in December 1979.
 He began working minimum-wage jobs, including a job as a courier for kidney samples at the National Institutes of Health.
-In 1987, he said that he had not seen his father since the age of 18, and, in 2019, wrote, "What my father thinks of me, or if he is still alive, I have no idea."
+In 1987, he said that he had not seen his father since the age of 18, and in 2019 he wrote, "What my father thinks of me, or if he is still alive, I have no idea."
+A photograph of Rollins' father was used on the 1988 vinyl pressing of his 1987 spoken word album Short Walk on a Long Pier.